copyrite/LwotcMinimalText/XComGame.md

 * Damage increases with psi amp tier.

 ## Stasis
 Place a unit in Stasis.
-Units in Stasis cannot gain actions until the start of your next turn, but are immune to damage and untargetable.
+Units in Stasis cannot gain actions until the start of your turn, but are immune to damage and untargetable.
 * Both allies and enemies can be targeted.
 * Cannot target units larger than 1 tile.
 * {% COOLDOWN %}